rahul3103/gpback/README.md

 Make sure you have -

 * installed `packages` via `pip install -r requirements.txt`.
-* updated the `settings` to point at the fronntend server and cheanged your `db settings`
+* updated the `settings` to point at the fronntend server and changed your `db settings`
 * now start `python app.py` running on  `localhost:5000`

 ### Also hosted at